 - Select an authorized job title that you’d like to appeal to.
 If your duties don’t fit into any of the job specifications, talk to the Reclassification Officer.
-You cannot ask for a title that is not authorized at UMass Amherst.
+You cannot ask for a title that is not authorized for use at UMass Amherst.
 For instance, you cannot ask for a title that you have seen at UMass Medical or another UMass school.
 If your job is unique and fits better from a job at another school, please contact the USA office.

 - At this point, you’ll need to fill out the appeal form.
 Send it to “Total Compesation, Human Resources Department in Whitmore”.
 Please send a copy to the Reclassification Officer at the USA Office (120 Hampshire House).

 - Make a list of the duties you perform, listing them from the most important to the least important and concentrating on the complexity of your position.
 Assess what percent of your time is spent performing the particular duties.
 Find/request a copy of the current Form 30 for your position and make notes about any changes and those items that are not accurately reflected in your current position.